January gardening jobs: 13 top tasks to start the year

 The middle of winter is a tough time for plants in general, but it is extra hard for those growing as part of your container gardening ideas.

-Even hardy varieties growing in pots can fall prey to wintry conditions, but there are plenty of rescue remedies you can use to keep them looking good.
+Even hardy winter plants in pots can fall prey to inclement conditions, but there are plenty of rescue remedies you can use to keep them looking good.

 Most containers are sold as frost-proof, but they may still crack if damp compost freezes and expands.
 Give protection by swaddling them in fleece or bubblewrap, making sure drainage holes aren’t blocked.